This information will help you care for your ileostomy or colostomy.

 - Drink 8 to 10 (8-ounce) glasses of liquids a day.

-- Limit your intake of caffeine and alcohol, as they can dehydrate you.
+- Limit your intake of caffeine and alcohol.
+They can dehydrate you.

-- Limit foods high in fiber and simple sugars (e.g., glucose, sucrose, fructose), as they can dehydrate you.
+- Limit foods high in fiber and high in simple sugars (such as glucose, sucrose, fructose), as they can dehydrate you.

-- Keep in mind that the foods that disagreed with you before your surgery will have the same effect after your surgery.
-If you feel bloating and pain after eating a certain food, remove this food from your diet.
+- Keep in mind that the foods that upset your stomach before your surgery will have the same effect after your surgery.
+If you feel bloating and pain after eating a certain food, remove it from your diet.
 Try eating it again in a few weeks.
-If you are still having pain and bloating after eating this food, avoid it.
+If you’re still having pain and bloating after eating this food, avoid it.

 - Some people with ostomies choose to limit gas by regulating their diet.
 The following can increase gas: